Gilberto2025123/kaleidoscope-learning/README.md

 #### Use of AI
 * AI was used to generate user stories, which were later refined to make sense and align with the brief.
 * AI was used to debug code errors.
-* AI was used for researching diversity and inclusion principles, especially taking advantage of the quick use of links that were highlighted
+* AI was used for researching diversity and inclusion principles, especially taking advantage of the quick use of links that were highlighted.

 #### Tech Used
 1. HTML